-Rental rates are likely more vulnerable to the building boom than occupancy rates with regards to the building boom.
+Rental rates are likely more vulnerable to the building boom than occupancy rates.
 As vacancy rates increase to more normal and healthier levels, developers and owners will be less aggressive with their rental rate increases and may offer concessions to new renters such as reduced deposit and/or reduced rent.